Austria plans deposit for single-use beverage containers, quota for refillable bottles | EUWID Recycling and Waste Management

 quota for refillable bottles

 The environmental organizations Greenpeace, Global 2000 and WWF welcomed the three-point plan.
-However, the measures were criticised by the Austrian chamber of commerce (WKÖ).
+However, the measures were criticised by the Austrian Federal Economic Chamber (WKÖ).
 The industry body warned that many smaller, local grocery stores would be the destination of choice for returned bottles and that the resulting financial pressures could drive them out of business.
-In addition, the WKÖ estimates that a deposit system would incur at least €60m in logistics costs per year.
+In addition, the WKÖ estimates that a deposit return system (DRS) would incur at least €60m in logistics costs per year.

 EU Commission tables action plan for critical raw materials − next